Anovia/partner-api-docs/README.md

-GET     |/merchants                             |Returns a collection of merchants GET     |/merchants/:id                         |Returns a merchant by it's id GET     |/merchants/:id/tags                    |Returns an merchant's tags object PUT     |/merchants/:id/tags                    |Allows updating a merchant's tags.
-All other edits will be ignored.
-Existing tags will be updated, new tags will be added.
+GET     |/merchants                             |Returns a collection of merchants GET     |/merchants/:id                         |Returns a merchant by it's id GET     |/merchants/:id/tags                    |Returns an merchant's tags object POST    |/merchants/:id/tags                    |Add tags to an existing merchant.
+Tags with new keys will be added, tags with existing keys will be ignored.
+PUT     |/merchants/:id/tags                    |Update a merchant's tags. <br> **NOTE** PUT'ing tags will replace all tags for a merchant, so when using PUT, send ALL tags that should exist for that merchant. <br> All attributes outside of tags object will be ignored.
+When using PUT, existing tags will be updated, new tags will be added.
 Updates to merchant/lead tags are distinct operations, so if you want to update a lead's tags and it's merchants, you would need to make those calls separately.
 GET     |/merchants/:id/residuals               |Returns all residuals for a specific merchant GET     |/merchants/:id/statements              |Returns all statements for a specific merchant GET     |/merchants/:id/fees                    |Returns all fees for a specific merchant